Delegate audit · paid · v1.0

 Do not automate — full reasoning

-- Hiring decisions: phone screens and final interviews for plumbers and apprenticesOwner / General Manager · category: judgment
+- Hiring decisions: phone screens and final interviews for plumbers and apprenticesOwner / General Manager · category: legal

 - Negotiating with two commercial property-management clients on net-30 invoicing termsOwner / General Manager · category: client_relationship